PacoReinaCampo/MPSoC-DV/quality/tex/leadership/chapters/chapter3.md

-# Organizational Roles, Responsibilities and Authorities
+# ORGANIZATIONAL ROLES, RESPONSIBILITIES AND AUTHORITIES

 Top management must ensure that roles, responsibilities, and authorities related to the QMS are clearly defined, communicated, and understood within the organization.
 This involves: